markjnkim/es_mod/01-html/content/step-3-hero.md

 ![arrow-inspector](./assets/step-3/701-arrow-devtools.png)

 This is useful when targetting a specific element.
 Notice the changes in the `Element` and `Style` panels.
 Feel free to play around at will.
-Are these changes permanent?How can we tell?
+Are these changes permanent?
+How can we tell?
 > **Answer**: Page refresh can determine persistence or permanence of a change.

 These changes are not permanent and do not change the actual code, but merely offers a sandbox to try out different styles and sizes with the ability to see their affect on the element and the document itself.
 Once satisfied with the desired styling affect, these changes must be made to the style sheet itself in order to make the style change permanent.